Stand-Up Comedy Training FAQs

 7. Emphasis on Performance

 Will your instructor get you in front of paying audiences?
 Stand-up comedy is an art form done in front of people.
-Poor instruction will put emphasis on writing material, which may help you become a decent comedy writer but will not help you in your quest to become a powerful performer.
-Killer stand up material is best created on stage.
-The comedian makes the material, not the other way around.
-Most of the time, as many people say, “Comedy is what happens between the punch lines.”
-Focusing on material, memorization and reciting lines early in a career will stagnate your growth as a comedian and keep you from discovering your unique point of view in a rapid fashion.
+Poor instruction will emphasize writing material, which may help you become a decent comedy writer but will not help you in your quest to become a powerful performer.
+Killer stand-up material is best created on stage, and the comedian makes the material, not the other way around.
+Most of the time, as many people say, "Comedy is what happens between the punch lines."
+Focusing on material, memorization, and reciting lines early in a career will stagnate your growth as a comedian and keep you from rapidly discovering your unique point of view.

 8. Integrity

 Does your instructor offer access to people who will vouch for their talent?
 Do they claim their events always sell out when they never do?
-Do they offer a “comedy system” that feels as if they only want to separate you from your money without hands-on instruction?
-Does your teacher sit in the back of the room and spew empty comments about how to hold the mic and to focus on a point over the audiences’ head?
+Do they offer a "comedy system" that feels as if they only want to separate you from your money without hands-on instruction?
+Does your teacher sit in the back of the room and spew empty comments about how to hold the mic and focus on a point over the audience's head?
 Get referrals and ask working comedians for recommendations.
-We welcome and encourage you to do your research before you attend our classes.
+We welcome and encourage you to research before attending our classes.

-Is the Bay Area a good place to start your comedy career?
+Is the Bay Area an excellent place to start your comedy career?

 Yes!
-San Francisco, much like Boston, Austin, Denver, Seattle and Chicago, is a great “B” level comedy town to hone comedic skills on your way to LA or NYC.
-Of course, if your goal is to stay in the Bay Area, you can do that and have a nice career if you are willing to self-promote!
+Like Boston, Austin, Denver, Seattle, and Chicago, San Francisco is a great "B" level comedy town to hone comedic skills on your way to LA or NYC.
+Of course, if your goal is to stay in the Bay Area, you can have an excellent career if you are willing to self-promote!

-Why are comedy classes a better place to develop then open mics?
+Why are comedy classes a better place to develop than open mics?

-2. None of the comedians in classes are 'competing' with you.
-In fact, at the SFCC they are there to write material for your act and give you feedback!
+2. None of the class comedians are 'competing' with you.
+In fact, at the SFCC, they are there to write material for your act and give you feedback!

 3. No one will illegally steal your material or post it online.

-4. You won't get false positives on your material coming from audiences who pay nothing to watch comedy or a room full of non marketable comedians.
+4. You won't get false positives on your material from audiences who pay nothing to watch comedy or a room full of non-marketable comedians.

-5. You won't be abused by hecklers which will never be a normal part of functional stand up gigs.
+5. You won't be abused by hecklers, which will never be a regular part of functional stand-up gigs.

-You need good stage time to become a good comedian.
-What we mean is that if you are working in front of audiences who have paid to see comedy you have a chance to move to the higher ranks of the industry.
+It would help if you had good stage time to become a good comedian.
+If you are working in front of audiences who have paid to see comedy, you can move to the higher ranks of the industry.

-It is true that you can be a bad comedian by showing up to years of open-mics with no instruction.
-You can also become a pilot by not going to flight school, a poor piano player by sitting at a piano for a long period of time or a mediocre surfer with a surfboard and some ocean.
-It’s possible, not probable and better with instruction and a network, as you’ll get to your goals more quickly and few people will be hurt.
+You can be a lousy comedian by attending years of open mics with no instruction.
+You can also become a pilot by not going to flight school, a poor piano player sitting at a piano for an extended period, or a mediocre surfer with a surfboard and some ocean.
+It's possible, not probable, and better with instruction and a network, as you'll get to your goals more quickly, and fewer people will be injured.

-There are many bad gigs all over America where you can learn career ending habits as a comedian.
-Poor stage time is detrimental, and some funny people will quit comedy early when they take a bad gig on the wrong night and have no mentors to provide clarity and talk them off the ledge.
-Every SFCC open mic in person and online is populated with teachers and paid comedians who will gladly give you support, honest feedback, material and direction.
+There are many bad gigs all over America where you can learn career-ending habits as a comedian.
+Poor stage time is detrimental, and some funny people will quit comedy early when they take a terrible gig on the wrong night and need mentors to provide clarity and talk them off the ledge.
+Every SFCC open mic in person and online is populated with teachers and paid comedians who will gladly give you support, honest feedback, material, and direction.

 I write material, memorize it, and then perform.
 What else is there?

 Great!
 Now you are an actor with a script.
-Material is the LEAST important aspect at the beginning of your journey to become a competent comedian an exciting live performer.
+Material is the LEAST important aspect at the beginning of your journey to becoming a competent comedian and an exciting live performer.
 Your ability to write funny material comes after you learn to be natural in front of an audience.
 The tired advice of write, write, write will make you a great writer but will do little to help you discover your natural sense of humor or find your comedic point of view.
-Our training emphasizes performance first, and it is why we produce so many unique voices in a short period of time.
+Our training emphasizes performance first, which is why we produce so many unique voices in a short time.
 The time to get onstage is NOW!

 Are we done yet?